mramanindia/Rice_grains_Analysis/README.md

 After all the processes, the clear Image was ready for further use.

-## Solving Grains touching Problem
+## Solving Grains Touching Problem
 After successfully Pre-processing the image, there comes the challenging part of the problem statement.

 "**Counting the rice grains that are touching each other**"

-It is not even easy for a human eye in manual inspection process to count the rice grains.
-The small size and white color creates illusion.
+It is not even easy for a human eye in a manual inspection process to count the rice grains.
+The small size and white color create illusion.

 Well for Machines,\
 Counting Rice grains are quite easy if they are well separated.
 The reason, is there are lots of algorithms out there and various techniques that can come in help.